venugoapalreddy/biztalk-docs/biztalk/core/how-to-start-a-host-instance.md

 manager: "anneta"
 ---
 # Start a Host Instance
-You can use the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console or Windows Management Instrumentation (WMI) to start host instances.
+You can use the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console or Windows Management Instrumentation (WMI) to start host instances.
 After you add or stop a host instance, you must start it so that it is running and routing messages to the MessageBox databases.

 > [!IMPORTANT]
 >  The service account that you specify for a host instance should be a member of the Windows group for the associated host.
 Otherwise, the host instance may not have the appropriate permissions or authentication at run time.
 In addition, for security reasons, the account should have minimum privileges because orchestrations hosted by the host instance might execute potentially malicious custom code.

  For more information about host instances, see [Host Instances](../core/host-instances.md).
-For information about using WMI to start a host instance, see **MSBTS_HostInstance (WMI)** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+For information about using WMI to start a host instance, see <strong>MSBTS_HostInstance (WMI)</strong> [!INCLUDE [ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 ## Prerequisites
  To perform this procedure, you must be logged on as a member of the Administrators group and the BizTalk Server Administrators group.